how to use traincontrol to control training parameters

 To evaluate how well a model is able to fit a dataset, we must analyze how the model performs on observations it has never seen before.

-1. Randomly divide a dataset into k groups, or “folds”, of roughly equal size.
+1. Randomly divide the full dataset into k groups, commonly referred to as “folds”, ensuring that each fold is of roughly equal size.

 The easiest way to perform k-fold cross-validation in R is by using the trainControl() and train() functions from the caret library in R.

-The trainControl() function is used to specify the parameters for training (e.g. the type of cross-validation to use, the number of folds to use, etc.) and the train() function is used to actually fit the model to the data.
+The trainControl() function is used to specify the critical parameters for training (e.g., the type of cross-validation to use, the number of folds, etc.) and the train() function is utilized to actually fit the model to the data iteratively based on these specifications.

-The following example shows how to use the trainControl() and train() functions in practice.
+The following sections will detail how to use these functions in a practical example.

 #create data frame